Avenues-Creative-Computation/cs2-setup-assignment/README.md

 - [ ] Open the command pallet in Visual Studio Code by pressing `command+shift+p`.
 - [ ] Type `Jupyter` into the search bar.
 - [ ] Select `Create: New Jupyter Notebook`
-- [ ] Save the Notebook as `test_jupyter.ipynb`
+- [ ] Save the new file as `test_jupyter.ipynb`
 - [ ] You will see a single "cell" where you can type some code and run it independently of the rest of cells in the notebook.
 Try it.
 Paste the following code into the notebook cell.
+Then click the run button to the left of the cell.

     ```
     odds = [i for i in range(0,25) if i % 2 != 0]